 Robinson Lake Trail is a 0.9 mile moderately trafficked out and back trail located near Greater Sudbury, Ontario, Canada that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This linear trail begins near the playground at Robinson Park and moves south across Lily Creek along a beautiful boardwalk.
 Watch for wildlife along this scenic route which takes you to the Nova Drive subdivision.
 Along the trail are wetlands, mixed forest, and a great view of Robinson Lake.

 This treasure of a trail is located in the middle of a suburban neighborhood, but you would never know.
 As I took my first steps onto the boardwalk, I was greeted by a plethora of bird species, intense insect sounds and a beautiful view of Lily Creek and Robinson Lake.
 The hard-pack part of the trail goes through a small forest area with lots of blueberry patches and a tiny creek of crystal-clear water.
 The area was free of litter, well-maintained and for the most part, did not have any large rocks or protruding tree roots, which means a green light for someone with limited mobility.
 I only crossed paths with one man and three children.
 Before I walked there for the first time this morning, I honestly didn't expect much of it...
 The visit was very relaxing and satisfying.